Government Center, Boston: Center Plaza

 This 720,000 sqfoot office and retail structure, built by developer Norman B. Leventhal, is across Cambridge Street from City Hall Plaza.
 In 2014, the property was sold by the Blackstone Group to Shorenstein Properties.
 Shorenstein Properties has proposed a $25 million renovation designed "to add some new buzz" to the building.
 The renovation was approved by the Boston Redevelopment Authority in 2016.

 Nearby public buildings

 Several state and federal government buildings near Government Center were not built as part of the urban renewal project.
 These include the Massachusetts State House, the McCormack Building, the Saltonstall Building, the Suffolk County Courthouse, and the Thomas P. O'Neill Jr. Federal Building.

+Sears' Crescent and Sears' Block

+The Sears' Crescent and Sears' Block are a pair of 19th century buildings that border City Hall Plaza on the south.